squid-cache/squid-cache.github.io/ConfigExamples.rst

 For Squid-3.1 the Manual is at http://www.squid-cache.org/Versions/v3/3.1/cfgman/

+A combined Squid Manual can be found at http://www.squid-cache.org/Doc/config/ with details on each option supported in Squid, and what differences can be encountered between major Squid releases.

 == Create new configuration example ==

 Choose a good WikiName for your new example and enter it here: